max-engl/FlutterHitsterClone/README.md

 #### iOS
 - Ensure you have Xcode installed
-- Open `ios/Runner.xcworkspace` in Xcode if you need to configure signing
+- Open `ios/Runner.xcworkspace` in Xcode for signing if needed

-#### Android
-- Ensure you have Android Studio installed
-- Configure your Android SDK and emulator

 ## 🎯 How to Play

 1. **First Launch**: The app will show a welcome screen explaining Spotify Premium requirements
 2. **Setup**:
-   - Connect to Spotify and authorize the app
-   - Select a playback device (speakers, phone, etc.)
+   - Authorize Apple Music when prompted
-   - Add players (minimum 2 required)
+   - Add players (minimum 2 recommended)
-   - Choose a playlist or search for an artist
+   - Choose a playlist (library or public catalog)
    - Set the number of rounds
 3. **Game Flow**:
    - Songs play automatically from your selected source